 T.S.
-Eliot’s poem, Marina, belongs to the group of poems which have been designated as “The Arial Poems” composed during 1927 and 1930.
+Eliot’s poem, ‘Marina’, belongs to the group of poems which have been designated as “The Arial Poems” composed during 1927 and 1930.
 After his conversion to Anglicanism in 1927, Eliot began to write a new kind of poetry which “seems to represent a withdrawal from the outer world and an exploration of the inner life under the guidance of Christianity.
 “Published in 1930, Marian is Eliot’s touching personal poem.
 The poem explores the theme of paternity by focusing on the rediscovery of his lost daughter of William Shakespeare’s Pericles.
-Marian is the name of the daughter of Pericles who has not seen her right from the birth as he was running away from his enemy facing miseries and threats on land and sea.
+Marian is the name of the daughter of Pericles who has not seen her right from birth as he was running away from his enemy facing miseries and threats on land and sea.
 It is in Act V of Shakespeare’s play, Pericles, Prince of Tyre that Pericles finds out that the dancer and singer performing before him is none else but his daughter.
-The dancing girl reminds him of his wife Thaisa, he talks to the girl, and is overjoyed to find that Marian is his daughter and her mother had died while giving birth to her.
+The dancing girl reminds him of his wife Thaisa, he talks to the girl and is overjoyed to find that Marian is his daughter and her mother had died while giving birth to her.

 Quis hic locus, quae region, quae mundi plaga?

-The five lines of the first stanza of Eliot’s poem, Marina echo the questions asked by Hercules in the epigraph.
+The five lines of the first stanza of Eliot’s poem, ‘Marina’ echo the questions asked by Hercules in the epigraph.
 Here the happy image of the reclaimed daughter of Pericles is combined with a sinister reference, that of Hercules.
 Awakening when Hercules discovers he had killed his own children in a fit of insanity.
 In the case of Pericles, it is not the same feeling that Hercules has but quite the opposite feeling, but the question carry the same intensity of the opposite feeling.

 The second stanza of six-seven lines is associated with the dejection of Pericles with everything in the past giving birth to the sinister sense of death in the mind and soul of the father about his daughter.
 Everything made him think of the death of his wife and daughter.

-However, the third and fourth stanzas comes with optimism when in breath of the pine tree spread all over by the wind and “Marina reaches out to the mystery of ‘grace dissolved in peace’.
+However, the third and fourth stanzas come with optimism when in the breath of the pine tree spread all over by the wind and “Marina reaches out to the mystery of ‘grace dissolved in peace’.
 It explores the theme of paternity by focusing on the rediscovery of his lost daughter by Shakespeare’s Pericles.
 Eliot is able to effectively recreate the tonality of the remarkable recognition scene in Act V of Shakespeare’s play Pericles.
 The poem’s concluding peace is forcefully conceived in relation to its opening.
 The powerful association of the sea-world with the dream world is captured and then reinforced by the musical poise of the verse.”

 These ten-twelve lines are not very clear, but perhaps compare the emerging face with a slowly rising boat or ship coming up out of the sea-water.
 The face of Marina appears recognizable to Pericles slowly and gradually.
 The parts of the emerging ship-face are weak and need repair in every department.
 “During the scene in Shakespeare’s play, Pericles is overjoyed and hears music unheard by others present.
 He believes it to be the music of spheres.
 Here, in Eliot’s poem, the music is that of the ‘woodthrush singing through the fog’.
 The dominant images are the scent of pine, the sound of water at a bow, and of ‘whispers’ and small laughter.”

 Eliot’s poem “uses striking images and rhythms to parallel the wondering feelings of the father who is the speaker.
 Waves and returning are crucial to the poem not only in the matter of themes and images but also structurally.
 The title and the epigraph brush against one another.
 Pericles finds that his supposedly dead daughter is in fact alive.
 Seneca’s truth is horrific.
 Hercules there discovers that in a fit of insanity he killed his children.
 Casco Bay, Maine, from Eliot’s native country lies behind the setting of ‘Marina’.
-That place’s sea and shore, grey rocks and granite islands are all wrapped in a typical sea-fog.
-The other features are pine wood and woodthrush.
+That place’s sea and shore, grey rocks, and granite islands are all wrapped in a typical sea-fog.
+The other features are pine wood and wood thrush.
 All this is remarkably actualized and brought to life by Eliot.

 “Boat imagery dominates this poem.
 The rhythms too are wave-like.
-Grace is truly there in the poem though a jarring note is struck by the section touching on death.
+Grace is truly there in the poem through a jarring note is struck by the section touching on death.
 Yet the victory over death is decisive.
-This time ‘resigning’ life is to bring a totally positive anticipation of a new life.
+This time ‘resigning’ life is to bring totally positive anticipation of a new life.
 The experience is close to what we get in parts of ‘Burnt Norton’ the first of Four Questets.’

 Life & Works of Thomas Steams Eliot

-Some of Eliot’s most famous and published works are as follows: Ariel Poems, “The Journey of the Magi“, “A Song for Simeon“, “Animula“, “Marina“, “Triumphal March“, “The Cultivation of Christmas Trees” and a lot more.
+Some of Eliot’s most famous and published works are as follows: Ariel Poems, “Journey of the Magi“, “A Song for Simeon“, “Animula“, “Marina“, “Triumphal March“, “The Cultivation of Christmas Trees” and a lot more.